jiaoly/starter-academic/content/home/skills.md

   icon = "guitar"
   icon_pack = "fas"
-  name = "Instrument Performance" description = "Like to play the guitar and digital piano"
+  name = "Instrument Performance" description = "Like to play the guitar and digital piano in spare time"

 # Uncomment to use emoji icons.